40 Things No One Tells You About Being Single Over 40

 “The absolute best thing about being single is freedom,” says Brooke Sprowl, LCSW, a couples therapist and owner of My LA Therapy.
 “You get to do what you want, how you want, when you want.
 Relationships require compromise and sacrifice.”
 Say goodbye to being forced into watching Sunday football ever again!

-When you’re part of a relationship, you can’t just accept a dream promotion across the country or even across the world without first consulting your partner about it.
-Sure, your significant other might be willing to work out small details to make it work, but none of that even matters when you’re single, because you only have yourself to worry about.
+When you’re in a relationship, you can’t just accept a dream job across the country or even across the world without first consulting your partner about it.
+Sure, your significant other might be willing to make it happen, but none of that even matters when you’re single, because you only have yourself to worry about.

 You’re exposed to fewer germs.

 Naturally, most married couples spend most of their time within close proximity of one another.
 The issue there?
-When one person in the relationship is sick, it usually follows that the other person will become sick as well.
-Thankfully though, as a happily single person, you don’t have to fret about cohabiting with someone who’s sharing germs with you.
+When one person in the relationship is sick, the other person will usually become sick as well.
+As a happily single person, you don’t have to fret about cohabiting with someone who’s sharing germs with you.

 You have full control over your finances.